santistebanc/flights2/tasks/prd-flight-scraping-app.md

 - Store datetime values as Unix milliseconds for consistency
 - Implement proper foreign key relationships between tables using Convex references
 - Add indexes for efficient querying by date ranges and airports
+- Add popularityScore field to airports table with index for autocomplete ordering
 - Follow Convex naming conventions and schema design patterns
 - Ensure compatibility with existing schema structure